franzenzenhofer/f19n-obtrusive-livetest/sample-rules/README.md

 ### EventCollection

 The `EventCollection` holds all the occurred events during the page load.
-See [example data](src/javascripts/constants/sampleEvents.js).

 #### List of possible events